Modern Legal Controversies

 Learning outcomes

-By the end of the course students will be expected to be able to:
+By the end of the course students will have been given the opportunity to have learnt how to:

-• understand the interplay between politics and the law
+• understand the interplay between politics and the law; and

 • understand the mechanisms by which law is enforced, and their limitations.